 The "What?" often determines the "Where?".
 Obviously, some activities must be indoors and others must be outdoors.
 But some can be either or even both.
 An organization may even wish to consider hosting the activity off Yale campus (New Haven Green, an amusement park or private property.)
 Wherever it is held, always be certain that the location satisfies the activity's needs and that the host organization reserves the space well in advance.
 Reservations are important for almost every space available on and off campus.
-Remember to always have a well publicized contingency plan in the event of inclement weather.
-To reserve Old Campus, see Dean Trachtenberg, and to reserve Cross Campus or Beinecke Plaza, see Nina Glickson.
+If the fundraiser is outside, remember to always have a well-publicized contingency plan in the event of inclement weather.
+In order to reserve Old Campus, see Dean Betty Trachtenberg, and to reserve Cross Campus or Beinecke Plaza, see Nina Glickson in the President's Office.

 Example: In the Fall of 1996, the President's office and the Yale College Council teamed up to sponsor a Halloween party.
 Most of the attractions (including caricature artists, games, a fortune teller, free food, a magician, a belly dancer and a costume contest) were inside Commons.
-Special reservations and costs were involved in securing Commons for the event, and the sponsors worked closely with YUDH to pull off the event.
-The YCC reserved Beinecke Plaza by seeking the permission of Nina Glickson of the President's office.
+Special reservations and costs were involved in securing Commons for the event, and the sponsors worked closely with Yale Dining Services to pull off the event.
+The YCC reserved Beinecke Plaza by seeking the permission of the President's Office.
 On the Plaza, the Anti-Gravity Society juggled fire.
 Obviously, this attraction could not have happened inside and nor could Commons have accommodated the total number of people who stopped to attended the party.
 Thus, the outdoor fire show nicely complemented the indoor events and helped make the party a great success.

-"When will the fund raiser take place?"
+When will the fund raiser take place?

 The answer to this question is interdependent with the previous questions of "What?" and "Where?".
 Activities that are held outside are particularly sensitive to weather conditions.
 Other activities, while they may not be as threatened by foul weather, are still sensitive to the rhythms of the calendar.
 Serious problems may arise if an event is scheduled without first considering the dates of religious holidays, academic requirements, the resources available to your organization, and, perhaps most importantly, the plans of other organizations.
+Smaller activities should not be scheduled for the days (or nights) of larger events, and major events should be scheduled well in advance so that they do not split the target audience in half by being too close in time.
+An excellent resource is the online calendar at YaleStation.org, which lists a large proportion of the large and small events taking place on campus daily.